rekalogika/rekalogika.dev/docs/mapper/15-submapper.md

 With the `mapForProperty()`, you specify the property name of the variable that will contain the result of the mapping.
-SubMapper will detect the type of the object or class in `$containing` and use it as the target type for the mapping.
+SubMapper will detect the type of the property in `$containing::$propertyName` and use it as the target type for the mapping.

 This is useful if the property is an array or an array-like object, as PHP doesn't have generics and it is not simple to specify the type of the array